 Funeral ministry is an important ministry at Holy Cross.
 After the funeral members of our bereavement visiting team will offer to visit you.
 People find this very helpful as they work through their grief, and appreciate the opportunity to talk about the person that they have lost.

-Those who have been bereaved are invited to requiem services that are held throughout the year where we remember and pray for all those who have died and their families.
+Those who have been bereaved are invited to memorial services that are held throughout the year where we remember and pray for all those who have died and their families.
 The date of the next service is shown within the “Special Services” section.

 If you would like to enquire about Funerals, please use our Contact Form.